qi-lee/Meta-Microbiome/README.md

 <br>

 ### * 4.Taxonomy
   We implemented taxonomic assignments of the genome bins using TAXAassign with some modiﬁed codes for efﬁciency and accuracy.
-We used deduced amino acid sequence information through DIAMOND BLASTP (Buchfink et al 2015) searches, instead of nucleotide sequences through BLASTN searches, to produce a protein sequence alignment against the NCBI non-redundant (nr) protein database.
+We used deduced amino acid sequence information through DIAMOND BLASTP searches, instead of nucleotide sequences through BLASTN searches, to produce a protein sequence alignment against the NCBI non-redundant (nr) protein database.

     TAXAassign_prot.sh -c 30 -r 100 -t 60 -m 60 -q 50 -a "60,65,70,80,95,95" -f All_bins.faa